Murals of Chillicothe

 450 Locust Street

-The Library mural brings the Livingston County Library outside.
-Many famous books in the mural can be checked out from inside the Library.
+The Livingston County Library moves outside.
+Many famous books in the mural can still be checked out today.
 A mural that people can look at for hours and each time find something different.
-This was one of the larger murals, standing 32 feet by 84 feet.
-Lillian DesMarias left her estate to the Livingston County Library,.
-She was retired Livingston County librarian.
-This mural held a special spot in Kelly’s heart, as a lot of hours were spent in the library doing research.
+This mural stands 32ft tall by 84ft long & honors Lillian DesMarias, a retired Livingston County librarian.
 There is a spot on the globe which represents Grundy Center, Iowa, where Miss DesMarias was raised.

 Original painting by Kelly Poling in 2015